 UVM offers numerous fellowship and research opportunities to undergraduate students.
 There are also credit-based opportunities directly though ALE.
 If you are interested in pursuing these opportunities and are seeking a faculty mentor, feel free to contact me to discuss your goals.
+Please review my research interests at the websites in the sidebar to see if your interests align with my work.
+A few ongoing opportunities are below.
 I currently do not offer graduate assistantships.
+However, I am a member of the Graduate Faculty and am more than happy to serve on committees.

 Pest-Fighting Pollinators:

 Are you interested in learning about entomology?
 Do you want to learn about pest-fighting pollinators?
 If you answered yes, this internship is for YOU!
-The Entomology Research Laboratory is seeking a self-motivated individual to assist with a research project that examines the insect community associated with flowering “habitat” plantings.
+Seeking a self-motivated individual to assist with a research project that examines the insect community associated with flowering “habitat” plantings.

 Responsibilities: